theguyonthesky/ShellcodeLoader/README.md

 2. Windows Crypto API is used to decrypt the payload in memory.

-3. The loader dynamically resolves functions like VirtualAlloc, CreateThread, and CryptAcquireContext to evade static detection.
+3. The loader dynamically resolves functions like `VirtualAlloc`, `CreateThread`, and `CryptAcquireContext` to evade static detection.

 4. The decrypted shellcode is injected into memory and executed, bypassing Windows Defender due to the use of dynamic API resolution and encryption.